 Member’s Mark Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-The Member’s Mark product line includes seven dry dog foods.
+The Member’s Mark product line includes six dry dog foods.

 Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.

 Important: Because many websites do not reliably specify which Growth or All Life Stages recipes are safe for large breed puppies, we do not include that data in this report.
 Be sure to check actual packaging for that information.

 Use the links below to check prices and package sizes at an online retailer.